TOPPS BASEBALL CARDS 1987 OFFICIAL COMPLETE SET

 While production values and photography styles have certainly evolved since the 1980s, the 1987 Topps set still holds up incredibly well from an aesthetic standpoint.
 Its exaggerated neon graphics, vibrant team colors and classic action shots perfectly encapsulate the grandeur of baseball and collectability during the peak of the trading card boom.
 For fans and collectors who grew up with these cards, they invoke strong feelings of nostalgia.

-Read also: DAVID JUSTICE BASEBALL CARDS VALUE
+Read also: HOW MUCH ARE 1980s BASEBALL CARDS WORTH

 Monetary values for individual cards from the 1987 set vary widely based on the player, statistical significance, error/variant status and overall condition or grade.
 Some star rookies like Barry Larkin, Mark McGwire and Ben McDonald can fetch hundreds in Near Mint condition.
 Sought after Veterans like Mays and Aaron often sell for $50-100 each.
 The complete base set in well-kept shape often trades hands for $300-500 on the secondary market.